-Part Singing in the Rain, part Chinese folk tale, part synchronised swimming competition and part Evil Knievel stunt show; the House of Dancing Water is completely unique and truly spectacular.
-Featuring water stunts, circus acrobatics, theater, Chinese and Western classical music, and – of course – some Kung Fu, this is a sit back in your seat, be amazed, slap-bang blockbuster.
+Part Singing in the Rain, part Chinese folktale, part synchronized swimming competition and part Evil Knievel stunt show; the House of Dancing Water is completely unique and truly spectacular.
+Featuring water stunts, circus acrobatics, theater, Chinese and Western classical music, and, of course, some Kung Fu, this is a sit back in your seat, be amazed, slap-bang blockbuster.

 Created by award-winning producer Franco Dragone, the show took five years to pull together and cost $250 million to stage.
 There are set pieces with motorbikes, acrobats performing death-defying dives into the water and huge set piece ships rising out of the floor.
 The pace is relentless, with the stage constantly shifting between pool and solid floor and dozens of performers constantly whirring around.
 80 minutes of pure adrenaline.

 There is a story in the show—apparently.
 It’s got a King and Queen, a Princess in need of rescue, and a hero.
 Set in what is probably imperial China, it’s a familiar tale of good vs evil with a linear plot that has been played out in a hundred Hollywood films.
 Yet, despite the predictable plot it also manages to be absolutely baffling—if you can work out what the motorbike riders have to do with the story you’ll be the first audience member yet.

 It’s a disappointment because while these shows are certainly sold for their all singing, all dancing entertainment, more attention to the story could make them even better.
 It’s too basic a story to keep you interested, yet at points, you’ll have absolutely clue why something is happening.
 Not a winning mix.